Our Research Framework

 01

-We are characterizing the long-term memory of Spiny mice to understand the cognitive baseline for studies invesigating memory after injury.
+Spiny mice show enhanced learning and memory relative to standard laboratory mice.
+We are characterizing this cognitive baseline in uninjured animals to establish what is normal before studying how injury and regeneration affect it.
 This work is supported by an internal PrePI grant from Kennesaw State University, with Dr. Vishnu Suppiramaniam and Dr. Erica Holliday.

 Olfactory and Tactile Sensation in Salamanders